white-poto/php_crontab/README.md

 + The tasks of different users can be managed together.
 + Multi-Process, every task is a process.
 + You can set the user and group of a crontab task
-+ You can set more than one time configs to one crontab task.
 + STDOUT can be redirected
 + Based on react/event-loop, it can run as a daemon.
 + A HTTP server which you can manage the crontab tasks through it.